Laura-lc/project/README.md

 ### **2.1.1  Human Judges**

-We extracted 400 comment titles from the project data set, and asked three software experts to rate the expressiveness or usefulness of the selected comment titles.
+We extracted 400 comment titles from the selected projects, and asked three software experts to rate the expressiveness of the selected comment titles.

 Each specific comment title was rated by two different experts.
 Each comment title had an integer rating score in the range of 0 to 3.

-The 400 rated comment titles are shown in 400RatedCommentTitles.xlsx.

 - 3 means the comment is very useful and informative;